zhanglingzhe0820/RaftDataset/README.md

   - Too Much Background Tasks
   - Configuration Error

 ## How to use

-Use normal/leader/follower/database to train and test (sample is only selected out for empirical study).
+Use normal/leader/follower/database to train and test.

 ### normal